Semiu/DI-Capstone/Proposal/README.md

 Currently, the preliminary work done for the proposal stage is arranged in two (2) folders, numbered in order.

 `1-data-cleaning-EDA` folder contains notebooks that performed data merging, different data cleaning processes, and the exploratory data analysis (EDA).
-The `datamerging` notebook contains scripts for the merging of the dataset, while the `datacleansing-EDA` notebook contains scripts for the data cleansing, and the EDA.
+The `datamerging` notebook contains scripts for the merging of the dataset, while the `datacleansing` notebook contains scripts for the data cleansing.
+Lastly, the `eda-cv` notebook contains script for the EDA and cross-validation data generation.

 `2-basic-model` folder contains notebooks for the baseline models of the project.